WATER AND ENVIRONMENT

 In this portfolio we have undertaken the following projects:

-The Lesotho Highlands Water Project which started in 2004 and scheduled for completion in 2019 has been delayed numerous times and extended to 2025.
-The project aimed at long-term provision of water into the Vaal river system – Gauteng’s primary source of water – was halted several times due to direct interference into the tender process by the former Water and Sanitation Minister, Nomvula Mokonyane.
-OUTA has learned that the project meant to cost SA tax payers R15,5 billion is now being tabled at R26billion.
+The Lesotho Highlands Water Project Phase II which started in 2004 and was scheduled for completion in 2019 has been delayed numerous times and extended to 2025.
+OUTA believes delivery may be even later.
+The project is aimed at long-term provision of water into the Vaal river system – Gauteng’s primary source of water.
+It was halted several times due to direct interference into the tender process by the former Water and Sanitation Minister, Nomvula Mokonyane.
+OUTA has learned that the project meant to cost SA tax payers R15.5 billion has ballooned to at least R26bn.

 HUMAN RIGHTS COMPLAINT